yssource/rhai/doc/src/rust/modules/create.md

 `Engine::load_package` supports loading a [module] as a [package].

-Since it acts as a [package], all functions will be registered into the _global_ namespace and can be accessed without _module qualifiers_.
+Since it acts as a [package], all functions will be registered into the _global_ namespace and can be accessed without _namespace qualifiers_.
+This is by far the easiest way to expose a module's functionalities to Rhai.

 ```rust
 use rhai::{Engine, Module};